Have you ever thought about how dangerous certain jobs are or why an injury incident would occur at a workplace?

 A power surge shocked the man, who needed to be flown to Washington Hospital Center.
 The incident remains under investigation.

-Speaking to an Attorney About a Workplace Accident
+Speaking to an Attorney About a Causes of Workplace Injuries and Legal Help After an Accident

 Remember, if you have been injured or your family has suffered the loss of a loved one due to a workplace accident, you may be entitled to benefits, including workers’ compensation.
 In this situation, it may be wise to speak to an attorney.